- Bars and Nightlife

 A well-dressed couple stopped and asked for directions to a restaurant.
 Before I could answer, a street person interrupted and in quick succession—almost simultaneously—offered directions and asked for money.
 The couple thanked him, gave him a couple dollars and walked away.
 Then, turning to leave, I was almost run over by a young punk on a skateboard rounding the corner at breakneck speed, the neck of his ukulele which was sticking out of his backpack zipped past my face.
 This brief story is a cross section of and encapsulates why I love Allentown.
 It is a mishmash of so many things and anything goes.
 But to expound on the statement which is the title of this short piece—Why I Love Allentown—I first should say a few things about the neighborhood and my relation to it.

 The first time I came to Allentown was the summer of 1980; I was just out of high school and came for the annual art festival with a friend.
-Growing up on Buffalo’s East side and then living in the suburbs, I was not familiar with the neighborhood.
+Growing up in East Buffalo and then living in the suburbs, I was not familiar with the neighborhood.
 Upon arriving I fell in love immediately and in many ways never left.

 I’ve had a few residences here, including the Civil War era “workman’s cottage” which I’ve resided in for the past 20 years.
 For a few years, I co-owned a restaurant on Allen Street, and as a working chef can count at least three other restaurants in the neighborhood where I’ve been employed.
 For more than a decade, I was chef at the historic Twentieth Century Club, the second oldest women’s private city club in the country, just a few blocks from my home, and I would joke that my bicycle commute took five minutes.
 My now grown son went to Tapestry Charter School, first in its original location on North Street and then at Days Park before it moved to North Buffalo.
 In short, Allentown is as much a part of me as I am of it.